robado/chika_bot/README.md

 * Send DM
 * Add config file for config stuff
     * For example token
+    * If I want to store to database then database config
 * Change users nickname??
     * Either a specific one or a random??